airbytehq/airbyte/docs/contributing-to-airbyte/testing-connectors.md

 Commits to `master` attempt to launch integration tests.
 Two workflows launch for each commit: one is a launcher for integration tests, the other is the core build (the same as the default for PR and branch builds).

 Since some of our connectors use rate-limited external resources, we don't want to overload from multiple commits to master.
 If a certain threshold of `master` integration tests are running, the integration test launcher passes but does not launch any tests.
 This can manually be re-run if necessary.
+The `master` build also runs every few hours automatically, and will launch the integration tests at that time.

 ### Connector Health